WordPress/WordPress-Coding-Standards/README.md

 ### Using a custom ruleset

 If you need to further customize the selection of sniffs for your project — you can create a custom ruleset file.
 When you name this file either `phpcs.xml` or `phpcs.xml.dist`, PHP_CodeSniffer will automatically locate it as long as it is placed in the directory from which you run the CodeSniffer or in a directory above it.
 If you follow these naming conventions you don't have to supply a `--standard` arg.
 For more info, read about [using a default configuration file](https://github.com/squizlabs/PHP_CodeSniffer/wiki/Advanced-Usage#using-a-default-configuration-file).
-See also provided [`project.ruleset.xml.example`](project.ruleset.xml.example) file and [fully annotated example](https://github.com/squizlabs/PHP_CodeSniffer/wiki/Annotated-ruleset.xml) in PHP_CodeSniffer documentation.
+See also provided [`phpcs.xml.dist.sample`](phpcs.xml.dist.sample) file and [fully annotated example](https://github.com/squizlabs/PHP_CodeSniffer/wiki/Annotated-ruleset.xml) in PHP_CodeSniffer documentation.

 ### Customizing sniff behaviour